solidity-labs-io/forge-proposal-simulator/docs/guides/governor-oz-proposal.md

     Since these changes do not persist from runs themselves, after the contracts are deployed, the user must update the Addresses.json file with the newly deployed contract addresses.

 -   `build()`: Add actions to the proposal contract.
-[See build function](../overview/architecture/proposal-functions.md#build-function).
+[See the build function](../overview/architecture/proposal-functions.md#build-function).
 In this example, an ERC20 token is whitelisted on the Vault contract.
-Then, the Governor oz's timelock approves the token for the vault and deposits all tokens into the vault.
-The actions should be written in solidity code and in the order they should be executed.
-Any calls (except to the Addresses object) will be recorded and stored as actions to execute in the run function.
-The `caller` address that will call actions is passed into `buildModifier`; it is the Governor oz's timelock for this example. `buildModifier` is a necessary modifier for the `build` function and will not work without it.
+Then the Governor oz's timelock approves the token to be spent by the vault, and calls deposit on the vault.
+The actions should be written in solidity code and in the order they should be executed in the proposal.
+Any calls (except to the Addresses and Foundry Vm contract) will be recorded and stored as actions to execute in the run function.
+The `caller` address that will call actions is passed into `buildModifier`; it is the Governor oz's timelock for this example.
+The `buildModifier` is a necessary modifier for the `build` function and will not work without it.

     ```solidity
     function build()